trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Feb 24, 2020 [Medium] Number of Flips to Make Binary String
+---
+> **Question:** You are given a string consisting of the letters x and y, such as xyxxxyxyy.
+In addition, you have an operation called flip, which changes a single x to y or vice versa.
+>
+> Determine how many times you would need to apply this operation to ensure that all x's come before all y's.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return 2.

 ### Feb 23, 2020 LC 163 [Medium] Missing Ranges
 ---
 > **Question:** Given a sorted list of numbers, and two integers low and high representing the lower and upper bound of a range, return a list of (inclusive) ranges where the numbers are missing.
 A range should be represented by a tuple in the format of (lower, upper).